poprank/opensea/README.md

 ## Example

 In order to run the example, you need to have Node / NPM installed.
-To run a typescript file, we suggest installing `ts-node` such that you can run `npx ts-node <filename>.ts`.
+To run a typescript file, we suggest installing `npx` such that you can run `npx ts-node <filename>.ts`.

 There are numerous how-to's online about this that can explain it better than we can.